-The prognosis of getting over your back pain is quite favorable once it’s understood.1 The most important factor of this whole process is getting an accurate diagnosis.
-Once it’s certain what’s at fault, the process of recovery is often very straightforward.
+The prognosis of getting over your back pain is quite favorable once it's understood.1 The most important factor of this whole process is getting an accurate diagnosis.
+Once it's certain what's at fault, the recovery process is often very straightforward.

 Shifting Your Mentality Through Your Injury

-I know too many lifters who have landed themselves in a lot of back pain simply by thinking it was acceptable to push through the pain.
+I know too many lifters who have landed themselves in a lot of back pain simply by thinking it was acceptable to push through it.

 The best lifters out there are those who exhibit great mental strength in resisting the urge to blindly push through lifting-related pain.

-It’s imperative to know that back pain, when addressed properly, is rarely a lifelong issue, nor is it the career-ending injury that many people erroneously believe it to be.
+It's imperative to know that back pain, or a sore lower back, when addressed properly, is rarely a lifelong issue, nor is it the career-ending injury that many people erroneously believe it to be.

 Nothing about your strength or technique will be permanently lost as you work to train around your pain rather than through it.

-With your mindset now committed to avoiding the temptation to just push through pain, it’s time to start hunting down what’s caused your pain.
+With your mindset now committed to avoiding the temptation to just push through pain or avoid training altogether, it's time to start hunting down what caused that sharp pain.

 Optimizing Your Deadlift Technique

-A good place to start hunting for the culprit to your back pain is by analyzing your lifting technique.
-It may or may not be what’s caused your back to start acting up, but without an evaluation of your technique, it’s impossible to know for sure.
+A good place to start hunting for the culprit to your back pain after deadlifts is by analyzing your deadlift form.
+It may or may not be what's caused your back to start acting up, but without an evaluation of your technique, it's impossible to know for sure.

-No matter how experienced you are when it comes to lifting, you can’t afford to forgo evaluating your lifting technique.
+No matter how experienced you are in lifting, you can't afford to forgo evaluating your lifting technique.

 Otherwise, you can film yourself and send it to someone you trust to critique each aspect of your lift.

-Either way, this evaluation needs to be the starting point for gaining as much insight as possible towards learning whether or not any of your back pain has likely come from technical errors themselves.
+Either way, this evaluation must be the starting point for gaining as much insight as possible towards learning whether or not any of your back pain has likely come from technical errors.

-When it comes to the evaluation, it’s important to realize that your technique will likely change based on the load that you’re pulling off the floor.
+Regarding the evaluation, it's important to realize that your technique will likely change based on the load you're pulling off the floor.

-You don’t want to base the evaluation on one single load or resistance that you’re pulling.
+You don't want to base the evaluation on one load or resistance you're pulling.